Do you know the best thing about PCs? They’re completely customizable.

 #1 – credit: u/lesi20

-We especially love the combination of orange and purple lighting in combination with the wallpapers in corresponding colors.
+We especially love the orange and purple lighting in combination with the wallpapers in corresponding colors.
 OP called it “the two corners” for a reason.
-We have the orange PC corner with a gorgeous chassis and, a simple, minimalistic desk that perfectly fits the room, and is deep enough to accommodate all three monitors while still leaving enough space for all the peripherals.
+We have the orange PC corner with a gorgeous chassis and a simple, minimalistic desk that perfectly fits the room, and is deep enough to accommodate all three monitors while still leaving enough space for all the peripherals.

 What We Would Change